LBNL-ETA/SimulatorToFMU/doc/userGuide/source/installation.rst

 .. note::

-   SimulatorToFMU.py can use OpenModelica and Dymola to export a Simulator as an FMU.
+   SimulatorToFMU can use OpenModelica and Dymola to export a Simulator as an FMU.

-   However OpenModelica and Dymola on Linux do not copy all required binaries dependencies to the FMU.
+   However OpenModelica and Dymola (on Linux) do not copy all required libraries dependencies to the FMU.

-   SimulatorToFMU checks if there are missing dependencies and copies the dependencies in the FMU.
+   As a workaround, SimulatorToFMU checks if there are missing libraries dependencies and copies the dependencies to the FMU.

 .. _installation directory: